 On Saturday the Pope had began his visit to Syria with an emotional plea to Israel and its Arab neighbours to reach out for peace in the troubled Middle East.

-"My pilgrimage is also an ardent prayer of hope.
-Hope that among the peoples of the region fear will turn to trust and contempt to mutual esteem, that force will give way to dialogue and that a genuine desire to serve the common good will prevail."
+John Paul II said he hoped that in the region, "fear will turn into trust and contempt to mutual esteem, that force will give way to dialogue, and that a genuine desire to serve the common good will prevail."

-Syria is where Saint Paul converted to Christianity on the road to Damascus and today there are about two million Christians in the nation of 17 million.
+According to tradition, Syria is where Saint Paul converted to Christianity on the road to Damascus with about two million Christians in the majority Muslim nation of 17 million today.